lvgl/lvgl/docs/integration/chip/renesas.rst

     - Select the cloned folder and press ``Finish``.
     - Double click on ``RX72N_EnVision_LVGL.scfg``.
 This will activate the `Configuration Window`.

-      Renesas' Smart Configurator (SMC) incudes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
+      Renesas' Smart Configurator (SMC) includes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
       The components will be available via code generation, including the entry point of the application.

       Press ``Generate Code`` in the top right corner.